Bobukins/OmniFeed/README.md

 ### **Bonus Feature**
-- Added transformer model based on the T5 architecture, which can determine the tone and emotions of the comments.
+- Added transformer model based on the T5 architecture, which can determine the tone and emotions of the comments

 ---